 Kaizen (改善) literally means “good change.”
 That is, it is the Eastern equivalent of our traditional “continuous improvement.”
 Kaizen is a philosophy associated with continuous improvement processes, productivity improvement, and Lean Manufacturing.

 Nothing really new.
-I don’t have to go to the East to be told that change is good, or to be told about the importance of continuous improvement, do I?… Well, actually, I do.
+I don’t have to go to the East to be told that changes are good, or to be shown the importance of continuous improvement… or do I?… Well, actually yes.

-If you translate and limit Kaizen to its Western equivalent of “continuous improvement,” you have just taken away all the meaning and depth from the concept.
-You have only scratched the surface.
-Kaizen is not a series of procedures, rules, and documents that you must strictly comply with.
-Kaizen requires a complete change of mentality.
-It means embracing change, abandoning static positions (as Bruce Lee said), learning to live dynamically and flexibly, constituting a process that never ends.
+If you translate and limit Kaizen to its Western equivalent of “continuous improvement,” you have just stripped the concept of all its meaning and depth.
+You have only managed to scratch the surface.
+Kaizen is not a series of procedures, rules, and documents that you must rigorously complete.
+Kaizen requires a complete change in mentality.
+It means embracing change, abandoning static positions (as Bruce Lee said), learning to live in a dynamic and flexible way, constituting a process that never ends.

-Kaizen is a concept, a philosophy of life that applies to all areas, both personal and work-related, and provides the flexibility demanded by modern times.
-Traditional companies have based their stability on their size and market strength.
-They are the equivalent of a large static pole, which stands upright thanks to its weight at its base.
-But no matter how much weight is put on it, it can inevitably be brought down.
+Kaizen is a concept, a life philosophy that applies to all areas, both personal and professional, and provides the flexibility demanded by modern times.
+Traditional companies have based their stability on their size and their strength in the market.
+They are the equivalent of a large static post, which stays upright thanks to having weight at its base.
+But no matter how much weight is put on it, inevitably, it can always be knocked down.

-Kaizen reminds us that there is another way to maintain balance, something as simple as the way a ball operates.
-You can’t make a ball fall.
+Kaizen reminds us that there is another way to maintain balance, something as simple as the way a ball works.
+You cannot make a ball fall.
 If you push a ball, it rolls, keeping its center of gravity in the same place.
-The ball has “found” a new way to maintain balance, which instead of being based on statics and strength is based on dynamics, movement, and continuous change.
+The ball has “found” a new way to maintain balance, which instead of being based on staticity and force is based on dynamics, movement, and continuous change.

-Nature itself has taught us that the species that has the greatest chance of survival is not the strongest, but the one that adapts best.
-For this reason, flexibility is becoming increasingly important in modern companies and machinery.
-We have moved from a mass production era where the focus was on acquiring machinery that produced large quantities of parts, to the current situation where machinery that allows flexibility and rapid manufacturing changes is more interesting.
+Nature itself has taught us that the species with the highest probability of survival is not the strongest, but the one that best adapts.
+For this reason, flexibility is becoming increasingly important in companies and modern machinery.
+We have moved from a time of mass production where what mattered was acquiring machinery that manufactured large quantities of parts, to a current situation where machinery that allows us flexibility and rapid changes in manufacturing is more interesting.

-To illustrate the concept, I will tell you the anecdote of Jigorō Kanō, the founding master of Judo, who was walking in the garden of his Dojo with his wife.
-There had been a heavy snowfall, and he observed how the thick branches of the strongest trees held a lot of weight, but inevitably ended up breaking.
-The weaker trees, with thinner branches, ended up bending under the weight of the snow.
+To illustrate the concept, I will tell the anecdote of Jigorō Kanō, the founding master of Judo, who was walking through the garden of his Dojo with his wife.
+A heavy snowfall had occurred, and he observed how the thick branches of the strongest trees held a great amount of weight, but inevitably ended up breaking.
+The less strong trees, with thinner branches, ended up bending under the weight of the snow.
 The snow fell to the ground, and the branch returned to its place without breaking.
-With this idea, he created Judo, which can be translated as “the way of flexibility”.
+With this idea, he created Judo, which can be translated as “the way of flexibility.”

 The 10 points of the Kaizen spirit